qaptivator/circloo-tools/tools/midi_to_level/README.md

 TODO:

 - [x] document cli arguments
-- [ ] add customizable layouts (eg straight, square, compact), which will ucstomize the arrangement and padding of triggers
+- [x] add customizable layouts (eg straight, square, compact), which will ucstomize the arrangement and padding of triggers
-- [ ] remove compact entirely, make it embedded into layouts
+- [x] remove compact entirely, make it embedded into layouts
+- [ ] fix "trimmed" layouts not working correctly (they dont trim at all)

 Usage: `python -u -m src.midi_to_level`
 It will ask for the midi file input (.mid)